Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 Bridges Overview

-The Bridges Overview dashboard gives you an understanding of bridges (Message VPN bridges).
+The Bridges Overview dashboard provides an understanding of bridges (Message VPN bridges).
 Bridges are used to link two event broker services .
 A bridge ensures that messages published to one service that match the subscriptions for the bridge are also published to the linked event broker service.
 This dashboard provides an overview of bridges in your event broker services.

 This dashboard gives you an overall sense of event broker service usage and answer questions such as: